-3.5 Controller Description
+3.6 Controller Description

-The AZX Series® power supplies use an advanced command processor that communicates with the internal power stages using several high-speed communication buses and with the outside world through a variety of interfaces.
+These power supplies and loads use an advanced command processor that communicates with the internal power stages using several high-speed communication buses and with the outside world through a variety of interfaces.
 One of these interfaces is the front panel keyboard and LCD display, which supports manual operation of the power source.